barryWhiteHat/miximus/README.md

 ### Examples
 The examples are interactive and ask you for the addresses you want to send from and to.
 The contract is deployed on the Rinkeby test net.
-These scripts deposit and withdraw form that contract.
+These scripts deposit and withdraw from that contract.
 `cd examples`
 deposit `python3 deposit.py` ether this will create a transaction from an account of your chosing to send 1 ether to the smart contract.
 It will create a files of the forum `%d.json` where `%d` is the merkel tree index of your commitment.